MaximeJaccon/YoungKitty/README.md

 The repository is organized into the following directories:

-- `math/`: Contains mathematical simulations and visualizations, such as the Mandelbrot set and other fractal explorations.
+- `math/`: Contains mathematical simulations and visualizations, such as the Lorenz attractor and Hopf fibration.
 - `physics/`: Includes physics-based simulations, such as the double pendulum and wave equations.
 - `results/`: Stores rendered outputs from simulations, including images and videos used in YouTube content.
 - `README.md`: Provides an overview of the repository and its contents.